jsoung/i4g/docs/retrieval_gcp_guide.md

 - `--dry-run` — parse the first record and log the protobuf payload without calling Discovery.
 - `--batch-size` — tune the number of documents sent per import batch (default 50).
 - `--reconcile-mode` — choose between incremental and full replacement (`INCREMENTAL` by default).
+- `--dataset` — optional identifier that is injected into each document when the JSONL record omits a `dataset` field (useful for synthetic bundles that predate the dataset metadata).

 What changed recently: